verrazzano/docs/content/en/docs/releasenotes/_index.md

 weight: 2
 draft: false
 ---
+## v1.6.4
+#### Component version updates:
+- Istio v1.17.2
+- Rancher v2.7.5
+- Kiali v1.66.1
+- CAPOCNE v1.7.0

+#### Fixes:
+- Fixed an issue with provisioning OCNE workload clusters with the Rancher UI when using Let's Encrypt staging certificates.
+- Fixed issues where upgrade would not successfully occur if pods had errors.
+- Fixed an issue with upgrading the Verrazzano resource in the Reconciling state.

 ## 1.6.3
 #### Enhancements:
 - `vz bug-report` now captures Cluster API resources and Rancher cluster-related resources.